LizzyonGit/court_love/README.md

   - You can click the cross, **Do not delete** or outside the modal to close the modal.
   - When you click **Delete lesson**, you delete the lesson.
-  - When a lesson has been booked before, you can not delete it like this, you can only remove it form the frontend.
+  - When a lesson has been booked before, you can not delete it like this, you can only remove it from the frontend.
 Any order lines need to be deleted in admin before you can delete the lesson from the database.
-When a lesson has not been booked before, it can be deleted from the database when you click **Delete lesson** in the modal.
+When a lesson has not been booked before, it can be deleted from the database by clicking **Delete lesson** in the modal.

   Delete modal for lesson not booked before: